Metamaterial: Single negative

 Joining a slab of ENG material and slab of MNG material resulted in properties such as resonances, anomalous tunneling, transparency and zero reflection.
-Like negative-index materials, SNGs are innately dispersive, so their εr, µr and refraction index n, are a function of frequency.
+Like negative-index materials, SNGs are innately dispersive, so their εr, μr and refraction index n, are a function of frequency.
+MNG across the entire visible part of the spectrum was shown in a study by Cai.

 Hyperbolic

 Hyperbolic metamaterials (HMMs) behave as a metal for certain polarization or direction of light propagation and behave as a dielectric for the other due to the negative and positive permittivity tensor components, giving extreme anisotropy.
 The material's dispersion relation in wavevector space forms a hyperboloid and therefore it is called a hyperbolic metamaterial.
 The extreme anisotropy of HMMs leads to directional propagation of light within and on the surface.
-HMMs have showed various potential applications, such as sensing, reflection modulator, imaging, steering of optical signals, enhanced plasmon resonance effects.
+HMMs have shown various potential applications, such as sensing, reflection modulator, all-optical ultra-fast switching for integrated photonics, imaging, super high resolution and single photon source, steering of optical signals, enhanced plasmon resonance effects.

 Bandgap

 Electromagnetic bandgap metamaterials (EBG or EBM) control light propagation.
 This is accomplished either with photonic crystals (PC) or left-handed materials (LHM).
 PCs can prohibit light propagation altogether.
 Both classes can allow light to propagate in specific, designed directions and both can be designed with bandgaps at desired frequencies.
 The period size of EBGs is an appreciable fraction of the wavelength, creating constructive and destructive interference.

 PC are distinguished from sub-wavelength structures, such as tunable metamaterials, because the PC derives its properties from its bandgap characteristics.
 PCs are sized to match the wavelength of light, versus other metamaterials that expose sub-wavelength structure.
 Furthermore, PCs function by diffracting light.
 In contrast, metamaterial does not use diffraction.

 PCs have periodic inclusions that inhibit wave propagation due to the inclusions' destructive interference from scattering.
 The photonic bandgap property of PCs makes them the electromagnetic analog of electronic semi-conductor crystals.

 EBGs have the goal of creating high quality, low loss, periodic, dielectric structures.
 An EBG affects photons in the same way semiconductor materials affect electrons.
 PCs are the perfect bandgap material, because they allow no light propagation.
 Each unit of the prescribed periodic structure acts like one atom, albeit of a much larger size.

 EBGs are designed to prevent the propagation of an allocated bandwidth of frequencies, for certain arrival angles and polarizations.
 Various geometries and structures have been proposed to fabricate EBG's special properties.
 In practice it is impossible to build a flawless EBG device.

 EBGs have been manufactured for frequencies ranging from a few gigahertz (GHz) to a few terahertz (THz), radio, microwave and mid-infrared frequency regions.
 EBG application developments include a transmission line, woodpiles made of square dielectric bars and several different types of low gain antennas.